 There are some traders that are legally required to hold specific qualifications that relate to their business.
 They may also be a member of a relevant trade or professional body.
 Any claims about qualifications and membership must be accurate.
 You should check claims of membership of trade associations or approval by official bodies.
-The 'Trade associations & regulatory bodies' guide gives more information.
-Anyone working with gas must register by law with Gas Safe.
-Part P of the Building Regulations requires most electrical work in the home to be carried out by an electrician registered with a government-approved scheme.
+The 'Trade associations and regulatory bodies' guide gives more information.
+Anyone working with gas must by law be on the Gas Safe Register.
+Electrical installation work must comply with building regulations.
+Check to see if your installer is registered with a competent person scheme and can self-certify that the work complies with building regulations.
+If they are not, the work will need to be inspected, approved and certified, for example by local authority building control.
 You must be given safety and compliance certificates to show that the work meets the requirements of the Building Regulations.

 Try to avoid paying cash in advance unless you have to but if you do, pay as little as possible.
 You could lose money paid in advance.